 As you’ll find in the following article, which discusses each of the five major goals of the university’s Stepping Up plan, undergraduates are already getting a taste of U of T’s future.

-Goal 1: Every student will have the opportunity for an outstanding and unique experience at the
+Goal 1: Every student will have the opportunity for an outstanding and unique experience at the University of Toronto

 On a bitterly cold morning, students arrive early for Professor John Browne’s first-year seminar course on J.R.R.
 Tolkien’s fantasy trilogy The Lord of the Rings.
 Half-a-dozen former students are here, too.
 They have returned to challenge the frosh in a game of Tolkien Trivial Pursuit that Browne has devised to ease students back after Christmas holidays.

 Browne, the white-bearded former principal of Innis College, is as visibly delighted to see his alumni as they are to see him.
 They tease him mercilessly about his “evil laugh” when his questions stump the students.

 The alumni triumph, but that’s hardly the point.
 After class, everyone lingers to talk; indeed, Browne has to shoo them from the seminar room at Woodsworth College so he can prepare for his next class.
 Clearly, Browne’s small seminar – enrolment is capped at 24 – achieves important goals: it inspires students’ passion for learning, boosts confidence and fosters a sense of community.
 (Browne and some of his former students still meet two or three times a year for lunch.)

 Large lecture halls filled with hundreds of first-year students are still the norm at U of T – something that’s unlikely to change without a significant infusion of new provincial funding.
 But the university recognizes the need to give a greater number of first-year students at least one intimate, superbly taught first-year class, such as Browne’s.